-John Berrill Retired 13 November 2023

-Qualifications BA LLB

-Experience John is a principal of the consumer law firm Berrill & Watson practising in superannuation, insurance and financial advice claims and disputes, he is also a volunteer lawyer at Social Security Rights Victoria and the Mental Health Legal Centre.

 David Berry (Chair)

-Qualifications BBus Master of Banking
+BBus Master of Banking

-Experience David is the CEO of The Compensation Scheme of Last Resort Ltd, a not for profit established by the Federal Government to support victims of financial misconduct.
+David is the CEO of The Compensation Scheme of Last Resort Ltd, a not for profit established by the Federal Government to support victims of financial misconduct.
 He previously held the role of CEO of Way Forward Debt Solutions Ltd, a not for profit established by the four major banks, ABA and Financial Counselling Australia with a focus on assisting people in financial hardship.
 He is a former General Manager at NAB and ANZ, and has extensive experience in all aspects surrounding credit and debt.

 Philip Cullum

-Qualifications LLB/LLM
+LLB/LLM

-Experience Philip is principal of Consumer-wise Consulting, working on strategy, policy, engagement and governance.
-In addition to Consumer Action, he is a member of the Boards of the Financial Basics Foundation (which he chairs), Clean Energy Council, and Consumers' Federation of Australia.
-He is also a member of the Customer Owned Banking Code Compliance Committee and the expert panel at the financial ombudsman AFCA, and he chairs the independent Customer Advisory Panel for the Victorian energy networks Powercor, Citipower and United Energy.
+Philip is principal of Consumer-wise Consulting, working on strategy, policy, engagement and governance.
+In addition to Consumer Action, he is a member of the Boards of the Financial Basics Foundation (which he chairs) and the Clean Energy Council.
+He is also a member of the Code Compliance Committees for customer owned banking and buy now pay later (BNPL), the expert panel at the financial ombudsman AFCA, and the Legal Costs Committee for Victoria.
+He chairs the independent Customer Advisory Panel for the Victorian energy networks Powercor, Citipower and United Energy.
 He is a graduate of the AICD.
 He previously worked at the Australian Energy Regulator, the Australian Competition and Consumer Commission and the UK energy regulator Ofgem.
 In the UK he also held senior roles at three consumer organisations and was an associate partner at Accenture.
 He was a member of advisory committees in financial services, food safety, aviation and water, as well as cross-sectoral bodies advising UK ministers on better regulation.